The Ultimate Guide to Malaysia

 Education in Malaysia

-Since the schools that accept international students, offers curriculums such as IB and IGCSE, students from over 150 countries come to Malaysia to study.
-Eligible students for the student pass are allowed to bring dependents into Malaysia during their study period and issued a Multiple entry Visa to allow them to travel between Malaysia and their home country during their stay.
+Since the schools that accept international students, offer curriculums such as IB and IGCSE, students from over 150 countries come to Malaysia to study.
+During their study period, eligible students with the student pass can bring dependents into Malaysia and receive a Multiple-entry Visa for travel.

 Lifestyle & Culture in Malaysia

-Aside from the practices and multi-cultural society Malaysia is known for, it also offers a myriad number of attractions such as the rainforests, mountains and skyscrapers around the country.
+Aside from the practices and multicultural society Malaysia is famous for, it also offers a myriad number of attractions such as the rainforests, mountains and skyscrapers around the country.

 Moving to Malaysia